SCS-ASSE-FS21-Tutors/tapas/ADR/0007-roster-recoverability.md

 executor assignment.

 ## Decision
+We save data:
+ - in case of the Roster the tasks queued for assignment
+ - in case of the task list the list of tasks and their status

-We save data which needs to be recovered upon possible failure in a database.
+which needs to be recovered upon possible failure in a database.

 ## Consequences
 When starting the Roster or TaskList the database needs to be searched by those components for already existing data.